 The first demo includes inline 4 engines and basic hatchback shell design and is free for anyone, the second is a more complete demo with 6 and 8-cylinder engines and is available for those who pre-order the game and support the development.

-As the development of Automation progresses, new additions to the demo continue to be added, including the vehicle design and testing portion of the game.
+As the development of Automation progresses, new additions to the demo continue to be added, including the vehicle design and testing portion of the game, as well as a test track system.

 The cosmetic vehicle designer, added in July 2013, allowed the player to modify basic car shapes and apply fixtures such as headlamps and grilles.